 SIGN THE BOTTOM OF THE PAGE TO INDICATE YOUR ACCEPTANCE OF THIS AGREEMENT.

+The terms of use in this agreement apply to any access or use of CITSS and this agreement may be retroactively enforced by CARB even if a different tracking system is used.

 Access to the Compliance Instrument Tracking System Service (CITSS) is subject to the terms and conditions set forth in this Access Agreement and Terms of Use (Agreement).
 You must accept this Agreement in order to access the CITSS application.
 Violation of this agreement may result in loss of access to CITSS and, if warranted, civil or criminal prosecution under state, provincial, or federal law.

+Suspected violations of this agreement including user credential sharing, misrepresentation or failure to maintain user contact information may result in the Executive Officer reverifying all documents required pursuant to Section 95834 of the California Cap on Greenhouse Gas Emission and Market-Based Compliance Mechanisms (Regulation) (Title 17, California Code of Regulations (CCR), Sections 98000 et sq.).

 This Agreement is between the State of California, Air Resources Board (ARB) and each registered California user of Compliance Instrument Tracking System Service (User).
 The Agreement sets forth the terms of use of CITSS.
 ARB provides User with access to the CITSS software application, for registering entities and holding compliance instrument.
 User understands and agrees that CITSS is provided “AS IS” and without any warranty, as set forth below in greater detail.

 CITSS Use